 The Audrey J. Harris Summer Internship Award

-The Audrey J. Harris Summer Internship Award is awarded to several students each year to support their completion of the intensive 300 hour criminal justice internship.
+The Audrey J. Harris Summer Internship Award is awarded to several students each year to support their completion of the intensive criminal justice and legal studies internship.
 Center faculty and staff nominate students based on potential for significant contribution to the field, academic performance, leadership and financial circumstances.

 Audrey J. Harris Summer Internship Award Recipients

 Paige Bester, interned with Minnesota Bureau of Criminal Apprehension

 Faryn Cramer, interned with WI Department of Justice, Crime Victim Services

 Hannah Farkas, interned with WI Department of Justice, Criminal Appeals Unit